Seaward 24

-The design was built by Hake Yachts in the United States, starting in 1984, but it is now out of production.
+The Seaward 24 is a recreational keelboat built by Hake Yachts in the United States, starting in 1984, but it is now out of production.

 Design

-The Seaward 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Seaward 24 is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a plumb stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 3100 lb and carries 1100 lb of lead ballast.

 The boat has a draft of 3.50 ft with the centerboard extended and 2.00 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a straight settee berth in the main cabin plus a convertible double berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove, an icebox and a sink, with a refrigerator optional.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 60 in.

 For sailing the design may be equipped with a jib, storm jib or 150% genoa.

 The design has a PHRF racing average handicap of 261 and a hull speed of 6.3 kn.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "... the accommodations plan of the Seaward 24 shows both a gimballed stove with oven and space for a refrigerator (though ... a refrigerator is somewhat impractical on an outboard powered sailboat because of the electrical drain on the batteries, which would require many hours of charging with the noise and smell of a running engine).
 Best features: Her relatively low freeboard and springy sheer give the Seaward 24 a sleek and salty look, as if she is ready for whatever challenges the sea might bring to her.
 She is well-built to boot, and with her generous sailplan and long waterline for her size has a better than even chance of satisfying the requirements of experienced sailors.
 Worst features: None noted."